 - Consider working with a relevant professional (e.g., a psychologist) to address the issues that are causing you to procrastinate, especially if issues such as anxiety and depression are involved.

-In addition, to reduce revenge bedtime procrastination, can also use similar techniques as you would use to deal with general bedtime procrastination, including the following:
+In addition, you can use similar techniques as you would use to deal with general bedtime procrastination:

 - Improve your bedtime habits, by finishing your obligations as early as reasonably possible before bedtime, developing a consistent and calming bedtime routine, and adding a time delay before you procrastinate (e.g., counting to 30 before indulging your impulse to procrastinate).

 - Improve your sleep hygiene, by minimizing light exposure before bedtime (and especially exposure to bright or blue light), and avoiding stimulating activities, caffeine, tobacco, alcohol, and problematic foods (e.g., heavy meals) in the hours before bedtime.